 Food & Beverage

 Enjoy dining indoors in the dining room or outside on the veranda depending on weather and guest preference.
 Informal attire is always appropriate for meals at The Reynolds Mansion.
-Breakfast is normally continental-style with fresh seasonal fruits, pastries, cereals, milk, juices and coffee but a full breakfast is also a popular meal option.
-Lunch is served for groups at noon, or with advance notice can be prepared for picnics or a low-country boil at the beach pavilion.
+Breakfast is continental-style with fresh seasonal fruits, pastries, cereals, milk, juices and coffee.
+Lunch is served for groups at noon.
 Dinner is served at the Mansion at 6 p.m.

 The Reynolds Mansion does not serve alcoholic beverages; however, you may provide your own.
 Bar set-ups, including mixers, glasses, ice and garnish, are available at an additional charge.
 The storage and handling of alcoholic beverages is the responsibility of your group.